rorydbain/rorydbain.github.io/_posts/2020-06-13-encapsulation-with-swift-propertywrappers.markdown

 }
 ```

-This is a reasonable approach and should work well.
-However, I find it quite ‘noisy’, if you have a few publishers it can get busy.
+This is a reasonable approach and should work.
+However, I find it ‘noisy’, if you have a few publishers it can get busy.

 An alternative approach, is to use Swift’s new property wrappers.
-I investigated using these mostly as a syntactic sugar for the above definitions, but found the encapsulation properties of property wrappers were ideal for this scenario.
+I investigated using these as a syntactic sugar for the above definitions, but found the encapsulation properties of property wrappers were ideal for this scenario.

 The `propertyWrapper` in question looks like the following: